uu-infomcv/labs/lab1/neural_lab_1.md

 x = Dense(254)(x)
 x = ReLU()(x)#Non-linearily
 ```
-*Since you will be using images, you should now that in the case the shape of the layer input is greater than 2, it will be flatten to a vector*
+*Since you will be using images, you should note that in the case which shape of the layer input is greater than 2, it will be flatten to a vector*

 **So it is important to know EXACTLY the shapes of your tensors at each step**